UNL College of Architecture Phase Two Expansion

 Building on Campus Heritage

 As the only 19th-century building on the University of Nebraska-Lincoln’s city campus, Architecture Hall is an emblem of the university’s Victorian history, with a virtually unchanged exterior that provides faculty, students and visitors with a sense of appreciation for the building’s preserved history.
-The campus’ first major renovation in 1985-1987 transformed Architecture Hall’s library into three stories of brand-new studios and implemented the Link, an atrium that connected the Hall and College of Law building.
+The campus’s first major renovation in 1985-1987 transformed Architecture Hall’s library into three stories of brand-new studios and implemented the Link, an atrium connecting the Hall and College of Law building.
 To maintain the original architecture while expanding to accommodate an increasing student body, HDR partnered with NADAAA to provide UNL’s College of Architecture with the second phase of renovations and a four-story addition, the HDR Pavilion, the campus’ newest space in nearly 40 years.

 Expanded isometric of the HDR Pavilion at the UNL College of Architecture campus